How DXP Data is Supporting Student and Workforce Outcomes

-Are Hawaiʻi Public High School Students Ready for College?
+Tracking Hawaiʻi Public High School Students’ Readiness for College

 Since 2009, the annual College and Career Readiness Indicators (CCRI) Report has shown how academically prepared public-school graduates are when leaving high school and how well they transition to postsecondary institutions, particularly to UH.